The legal rights of someone whose name is not on the deeds

 Proprietary Estoppel

-The other popular route where your name is not on the deeds or the registered title is to pursue a claim for ‘proprietary estoppel’.
+Where your name is not on the deeds or the registered title, another option you have is to pursue a claim for ‘proprietary estoppel’.
 In simple terms, estoppel arises where a promise has been made by the property owner who then goes back on their word.
 A successful claim of proprietary estoppel depends on three elements:

 (1) representation or an assurance of rights;